ecmwf-lab/climetlab-s2s-ai-competition/README.md

 In this README is a description of how to get the data for the S2S AI competition.
 You can find a full description of the dataset here : http://todo.link.int

-There are two datasets:
+There are three datasets:
-- Training dataset from three different models : ECMWF, ECCC, NCEP.
+- **Training dataset** from three different models : ECMWF, ECCC, NCEP.
 Each of these three datasets are splitted into two forecast types : fctype='forecast' and fctype='hindcast' data.
 This gives 6 datasets :
   -  training-set-forecast-ecmf : [grib](https://storage.ecmwf.europeanweather.cloud/s2s-ai-competition/data/training-set-forecast-ecmwf/0.1.43/grib/index.html), [netcdf](https://storage.ecmwf.europeanweather.cloud/s2s-ai-competition/data/training-set-forecast-ecmf/0.1.43/netcdf/index.html)
 Data is available weekly every 7 days from 2020-01-02 (every Thurday).
   -  training-set-forecast-cwao : [grib](https://storage.ecmwf.europeanweather.cloud/s2s-ai-competition/data/training-set-forecast-cwao/0.1.43/grib/index.html), [netcdf](https://storage.ecmwf.europeanweather.cloud/s2s-ai-competition/data/training-set-forecast-cwao/0.1.43/netcdf/index.html)